Cooper Hewitt Design Museum

 The museum also holds a collection of drawings and photographs focused on lighting.

-Objects in the museum’s collections span a period of time of thirteen centuries, from the middle ages to the present, and cover various geographic areas, with a special focus on Europe and the United States; artifacts from the Cooper Hewitt’s permanent collection are exhibited on rotation, together with pieces on loan from other institutions, through special thematic exhibitions.
+Objects in the museum’s collections span a period of time of thirteen centuries, from the middle ages to the present, and cover various geographic areas, with a special focus on Europe and the United States; artifacts from the Cooper Hewitt’s permanent collection are exhibited on a rotating basis, together with pieces on loan from other institutions, through special thematic exhibitions.

 In 2014, the museum underwent a major renovation and a full update of its galleries with the addition of state-of-the-art multimedia and interactive exhibits.